davidakennedy/accessible-zen/readme.md

 ## Documentation

 In addition to this `readme` file, the [documentation file](https://github.com/davidakennedy/accessible-zen/blob/master/accessible-zen-documentation.md) provides details on how to use Accessible Zen's features.

+## Feedback

+I'd love to hear what you think!
+You can submit feedback on the [Github issues section](https://github.com/davidakennedy/accessible-zen/issues), or by emailing me at me (at) davidakennedy dot com.

 ## Inspiration and Thanks!